-Nurses who work in clinical settings and who are prepared at the doctoral level are especially well positioned to move EBP forward.
-Healthcare facilities are expected to embrace EBP to achieve Magnet Recognition.
-International collaborations, such as the Joanna Briggs Institute, are essential so that when best practices are identified they can easily be shared.
+Nurses who work in clinical settings and are prepared at the doctoral level, are especially well positioned to move EBP forward.
+It will be expected that healthcare facilities embrace EBP to achieve Magnet Recognition (see p.
+47).
+International collaborations, such as The Joanna Briggs Institute, will be essential so that when best practices are identified they can be easily shared.